Aitslab/training/tutorials/colab.md

 ### Here is a step by step guide on how to get started with colab:

 1. Create a google account and login
 2. To open an existing notebook, click on the link that points to it.
-Alternatively, you can place a notebook you have as a file in your Google drive and open it by selecting Open With > Google Colaboratory.
+Alternatively, you can place a notebook file in your Google drive and open it by selecting Open With > Google Colaboratory.
 3. To set up a new notebook, go to https://colab.research.google.com/ and choose "NEW NOTEBOOK" in the bottom.
 This notebook is then stored in your google drive.
 4. In the notebook, you can add new text or code sections ("cells") by clicking on the buttons "+ Code" or "+Text" in the toolbar
 5. To run a cell click on the arrow next to it.